ayaanhossain/oligopool/README.md

 ## Installation

-`Oligopool Calculator` is a `Linux`-based `Python3.10+`-exclusive library software.
+`Oligopool Calculator` is a `Linux`-based `Python3.10+`-exclusive library.

-You can install it from PyPI, where it is published as the `oligopool` package.
+You can install it from PyPI, where it is published as the `oligopool` package
 ```bash
 $ pip install oligopool
 ```
-Alternatively, you can install directly from GitHub.
+or install it directly from GitHub.
 ```bash
 $ pip install git+https://github.com/ayaanhossain/oligopool.git
 ```